zentity-io/zentity-io.github.io/docs/basic-usage/multiple-attribute-resolution.md

 }
 ```

-As expected, we retrieved ...
+As expected, we retrieved two documents each with a matching first name, last name, and phone number.
+All other documents were excluded from the results because they did not meet those criteria.

 ## <a name="conclusion"></a>Conclusion

 Congratulations!
 You learned how to map multiple attributes to multiple fields in a single index.

-The next tutorial will introduce [multiple attribute resolution](/docs/basic-usage/multiple-resolver-resolution).
+The next tutorial will introduce [multiple resolver resolution](/docs/basic-usage/multiple-resolver-resolution).
 You will
-resolve an entity using multiple combinations of attributes mapped to multiple fields of a single index.
+resolve an entity using **multiple combinations of attributes** (i.e. "resolvers") mapped to **multiple fields** of a **single index**.

 &nbsp;